lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 Then, set the SSH config file.
 Edit the ``~/.ssh/config`` file (for Linux/Mac) or ``C:\Users\[user name]\.ssh\config`` (for Windows) and add the following block.
+For convenience, we set the hostname to ``bai-vscode``.
+It can be changed to any alias.

 .. code-block::

+   Host bai-vscode
       User work
       Host 127.0.0.1
-     Port 50545  # write down the port number that you remembered StrictHostKeyChecking no
+      Port 49335 # write down the port number that you remembered StrictHostKeyChecking no
       UserKnownHostsFile /dev/null